 - Complete all course requirements

-- Identify five dissertation committee members, with at least one member from another department or program at UH (or, if approved, off campus)
+- Identify five dissertation committee members, with at least one member from another department or program at UH who will serve as the University Representative.

 - Draft complete dissertation research proposal in consultation with committee members.